urboob21/urboob21.github.io/content/posts/english-speaking.md

 ## 3. Introduction

+### 3.1.
+Hello - Bye
+- Good morning.
+I'm very glad to meet you.
+- Thank you very much for your help.
+Goodbye.

+### 3.2.
+Give opinions
+- In my opinion, ....
+- To be honest, I think ...

+### 3.3.
+Ask for repetition
+- Sorry, I don't see what you mean/ I'm not exactly sure what you mean ?.
+Could you say that again, please ?
+- I'm sorry, would you mind saying that again ?

+### 3.4.
+Ask for clarification
+- Excuse me.
+I'm not quite clear about what you mean.
+Would you please explain it ?
+- I'm sorry, but could you explain what you mean by "status" ?

+### Something
+- Well, I think/guess ...
+- That's an interesting/ a difficult question.
+I suppose/ guess

+### 3.5.
+Interrupt
+- Can I interrupt for a moment ?
+- Sorry to interrupt, but I have to go.

+### 3.6.
+Make clarifications

+### Express agreement/ disagreement
+- That's what I want to say/ I was thinking.
+- Yes, I agree.

+- I'm not sure I quite agree..
+- I'm afraid I cannot agree with you when you said

+### Finish
+I think that's all (I can tell you about ...)

+### Cannot answer now
+- I'm not quite sure how to answer that question, but I will look .
+-

 ## 4. Home Town
 - where your home town located, what is special about it, what laguagues are spoken,...